Cardfight!! Vanguard G: Main characters

 A popular and athletic schoolmate of Chrono's and a very skilled fencer from a high class.
 Shion sees himself as a rival to Chrono.
 As the heir to the Kiba family fortune, he was brought up to be a man befitting the upper class.
 One day, his fencing classmate lost a card, which Shion accidentally destroyed.
-During a trip to a card shop to buy a replacement, he noticed a Blue Sky Knight, Altmile, on sale.
+During a trip to a card shop to buy a replacement, he noticed a Blue Sky Knight, Altmile on sale.
 This was the catalyst for Shion becoming a card-fighter.
+He has since been using a Royal Paladin deck, with Altmile as his main theme.